 1. Layers: Layering is key!
 Sweating poses a serious risk of hypothermia in the winter because once your clothes are wet they freeze.
-Look for my post about winter layering systems for everything you need to know about staying warm on winter hikes.
+Here's my post about winter layering systems for everything you need to know about staying warm on winter hikes.

 2. Snowshoes: Although there's a lot of debate in the winter hiking community on brand of shoe, it is widely accepted that snowshoes are essential for winter hiking in the Whites.
 Don't be that guy that's post-holing through deep snow ruining the trail and making dangerous holes for someone else to break their ankle in.
 Snowshoes also make traveling in deep snow so much easier so you can float on top of the light fluffy stuff instead of sinking in waist deep.
 After a lot of research, my favorite snowshoes are the MSR Evo Ascents.
 They're significantly cheaper than the MSR Lightning Ascents (the best climbing snowshoes money can buy) but are just as durable and only an ounce heavier.
 Whatever you get, make sure they are ascent or mountaineering shoes because the ones for flat trail snowshoeing will be useless in the mountains.

 3. Microspikes: These are absolutely essential as soon as the temperature drops below freezing.
 Clip them onto the outside of your bag for a quick and easy traction device for traveling on hard packed trails and in early season conditions.
-I've used the Hillsound Trail Crampons for two seasons with no issue, and I've heard that Katoola Microspikes are great too!
+I've used the Hillsound Trail Crampons for two seasons with no issue.
+I'm not a fan of the popular Katoola Microspikes because they do not have the durability or reliability that the Hillsounds do at the same price.
 Be wary of the Amazon budget ones because they tend to fall apart quickly.
 The picture above also includes crampons, which are almost never necessary for below treeline hiking.
 I'll talk more about those in my article on above treeline winter day hikes.

 4. Wide mouthed water bottles with insulation: Dehydration is a serious concern in winter hiking.
 It's always a battle trying to keep your water from freezing in the bitter cold conditions of the Whites.
-I've had success with wide mouthed nalgene bottles with insulation.
-Specifically, I'll fill my nalgene with warm water and put it in a thick wool sock.
+I've had success with wide mouthed Nalgene bottles with insulation.
+Specifically, I'll fill my Nalgene with warm water and put it in a thick wool sock.
 This whole contraption then goes upside-down in my bag since water freezes from the top down so when it freezes it won't occlude the opening.
-I've also had success with hydroflask type water bottles (they sell cheap 40 oz knock offs at Costco) that will also keep water sufficiently insulated in cold weather.
+I've also had success with insulated water bottles like this Thermoflask 40oz bottle that will also keep water sufficiently insulated in cold weather.
 There are also water bottle insulators that encapsulate the whole bottle that see great success.
 Hydration bladders like Camelbak or other tube delivery systems WILL freeze even if you insulate the tube and blow the water back into the bladder after every sip.
 These are not a good option because once the tube freezes you are left with no way to hydrate yourself (which is why we always have a stove as well).

-5. Food that won't freeze: I usually rely on Clif bars and jerky when I hike, but in the winter these freeze to the point where they're inedible.
+5. Food that won't freeze: I usually rely on Clif bars (the Cool Mint ones are my favorite!) and jerky when I hike, but in the winter these freeze to the point where they're inedible.
 This means you have to figure out a different way to fuel yourself in the winter.
 My go to snacks are homemade trail mix, cheese and crackers, or even Clif bars that I've chopped into bite sized pieces.
 I also like to warm up leftover food from the night before and put it in a thermos.
 Hot pasta or soup on the trail is the best!

 6. Sun and wind protection for your face: Many people forget that sunburns are still a thing in the winter.
 In fact, they're often more likely in the winter because of the sun reflecting off of the white snow.
 Make sure you have sunglasses and sunscreen to prevent sunburn.
 My favorite is Dermatone because you can use it on your lips and face to prevent frostbite, wind burn, and cracked lips as well.
 I use it on my knuckles too to prevent them from cracking.
 In addition, neck warmers and face shields come in handy to keep your face warm in freezing weather.
 Bring an extra to switch out halfway through because frozen balaclavas are no fun!